cns-iu/onto-llm-mapping/README.md

 # Mapping ontologies using LLMs and RAG

 :warning: RESEARCH IN PROGRESS :warning:

-:triangular_flag_on_post: YOU ARE NOT AUTHORIZED TO SHARE THIS REPO WITHOUT PRIOR EMAILED CONFIRMATION :triangular_flag_on_post:

 ## TODO